AUAP/AP2018/README.md

 - **Class structure:**
   - Interacting with captured data: Mouse, Keyboard, Audio, Web Camera
   - Capturing and Tracking
-- **Peer-tutoring: Group 2 / Respondents: Group 3, Topic: Conditions with sound and video files**
+- **Peer-tutoring: Group 2 / Respondents: Group 3, Topic: p5.dom libary**
-  - How to incorporate sound and video in your sketch?
+  - How to import and use p5.dom library in your sketch?
+  - What are the benefits of using p5.dom objects?
-  - Your sample and creative code
+  - Provide sample and creative code
 - **Read/Watch before class:**
   - Gerlitz, Carolin, and Anne Helmond.
 “The like Economy: Social Buttons and the Data-Intensive Web.”
 New Media & Society 15, no. 8 (December 1, 2013): 1348–65. (can access via e-library)
   - [p5.js examples - Interactivity 1](https://p5js.org/examples/hello-p5-interactivity-1.html)